Diegob059/Projects/README.md

-# Projects-
+# Projects

-This repository contains personal data analysis projects involving Excel, SQL, Python and Power BI using public databases I found interesting.
+This repository contains projects on data analysis using Excel, SQL, Python and Power BI analyzing diverse datasets and gaining insights from them.
 These projects document my journey in data analysis, my learning, and my habilities.